 Clean high-touch surfaces — such as doorknobs, devices and benchtops — with detergent and warm water before disinfecting, since dirt and grime can affect how well disinfectant works.
-Or, use a 2-in-1 product with both cleaning and disinfecting properties.
+Or use a 2-in-1 product that both cleans and disinfects.

-If you live in an apartment building, stay in your unit.
-Don’t use shared facilities such as the laundry or foyer.
+If you live in an apartment building, you should stay in your unit.
+You shouldn’t use shared facilities such as the laundry or foyer.
 Contact your building manager about rubbish collection.
 Deliveries should be left outside your door and only collected when the corridor is empty.

-If isolating alone ask for support, such as from a relative or friend, who can contact you regularly.
+If you’re home alone, ask for support, such as from a relative or friend, who can contact you regularly.
 However, they shouldn’t visit except to leave groceries, medicine or supplies outside your door.